alemart/speedy-vision/README.md

 ###### Arguments

 * `options: object, optional`.
 Configuration object.
+The following keys may be specified:
   * `lightweight: boolean`.
 Create a lightweight clone of the `SpeedyMedia`.
 A lightweight clone shares its internal resources with the original media.
 Although faster to generate, lightweight clones of the same media are linked to each other.
 Change one, and you'll most likely change the other.
 This option defaults to `false`.

 ###### Returns